jadecobra/python_tdd_exercises/source/sleep duration.rst

                    0
                )

-  the terminal shows another :doc:`AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I are not dealing with this part yet but I can assume I would use it soon, update the expected value in the same way and the test passes bringing us back to the unsolved :doc:`TypeError`
+  the terminal shows another :doc:`AssertionError`\ , this time to confirm that the second item (item one) from splitting ``"12:34"`` on the delimiter ``:`` is ``"34"``, I am not dealing with this part yet but I can assume I would use it soon, update the expected value in the same way and the test passes bringing us back to the unsolved :doc:`TypeError`
 * using what I know, how to ``split`` a string on a delimiter :doc:`method <functions>` and how to index a list, update the duration function to only return the subtraction of the first parts of ``wake_time`` and ``sleep_time``

   .. code-block:: python